 Call for Essays and Papers on

-The Journal of Fair Trade invites submissions on the subject of Chocolate and Cocoa Challenges for publication in 2019 and 2020.
+The Journal of Fair Trade invites submissions for Part 2 of a collection of essays on the subject of Atypical Fair Trade Initiatives.

 Why collective article sets?

-Many people write about Fair Trade-related issues, and many people write about chocolate too, doing so from a wide range of perspectives, locations and disciplines.
+Many people write about fair trade-related issues, and many people write about gender empowerment and equity too, doing so from a wide range of perspectives, locations and disciplines.
 The Journal of Fair Trade actively encourages collaboration, and inclusion of a far wider range of voices than would be typical in an academic journal.
 We would therefore like to publish collective article sets on specific themes.
 There is a great deal of added value when diverse voices, experiences and ideas are presented side-by-side; they provide more food for thought; they can spur more reaction and consequential learning.
 A commodity or product-based article set can help us to explore a range of dilemmas and challenges affecting a specific supply chain.

-Why chocolate and cocoa as a subject of special focus?
+Why atypical Fair Trade as a subject of special focus?